vrcAlbert/documentation-api/source/javascript/events.rst

 An event system has been established to enable the various interface elements communicate with each other.

 | On the one hand, the interface elements are listening events (by binding callbacks functions) by connecting to :term:`dispatcher`.
-| The other, the different actions trigger events, usually returned by AJAX requests (see :js:func:`$context.nosAjax`),
+| The other, the different actions trigger events, usually returned by AJAX requests (see :js:func:`$container.nosAjax`),
   which are then dispatched to all interface elements via :term:`dispatchers <dispatcher>`.

 Events dispatched are executed immediately on active tab or popup (has focus).